Chivalry & Sorcery Sourcebook 2

 Chivalry & Sorcery Sourcebook 2 is a 1981 role-playing game supplement for Chivalry & Sorcery published by Fantasy Games Unlimited.

 Contents

-Chivalry & Sorcery Sourcebook 2 contains texts and charts for resolving different contingencies in C&S.
+Chivalry & Sorcery Sourcebook 2 is a supplement which contains texts and charts for handling various aspects of equipment and encounters.

 Reception

 Ronald Pehr reviewed Chivalry & Sorcery Sourcebook 2 in The Space Gamer No. 48.
 Pehr commented that "Any dissatisfaction with Sourcebook 2 is a mere quibble.
 If you play C&S, Sourcebook 2 will markedly enhance your game.
 If you don't, it has limited utility."